particle-iot/docs/src/content/reference/device-os/firmware.md

 Particle Gen 3 devices only support emulating an NFC tag.
 They cannot locate or communicate with tags themselves, or support protocols such as for NFC payments.

 A separate antenna is required.
 NFC uses the unlicensed 13.56 MHz band, and requires a special loop antenna for electromagnetic induction.
-On the Argon, Boron, and Xenon, the NFC antenna connects to a U.FL connector on the bottom of the board, on the opposite site of the USB connector.
+On the Argon, Boron, and Xenon, the NFC antenna connects to a U.FL connector on the bottom of the board, directly underneath the USB connector.

 ### Example app